Recipes

 Tracy\Debugger::setLogger(new SlackLogger);

-If we use the full Nette Framework, we can set it in the NEON configuration file:
+If you are using the full Nette Framework, you can set it in the NEON configuration file:

 services: